-From Le Cordon Bleu College of Culinary Arts in Scottsdale
+From Le Cordon Bleu College of Culinary Arts in Scottsdale (now closed)

 The Admissions Representatives at Le Cordon Bleu College of Culinary Arts in Scottsdale’ are dedicated to helping you make the right academic choices.
 Our Admissions Representatives are available to answer all of your questions and concerns.
 We also encourage all prospective students to obtain a copy of our current catalog, which includes more detailed information about our admissions process.